roman-milk/roman-milk.github.io/younger-tighter-better.md

  "What?
 Of course not!"
 Evan replied.

  "You have to admit the fact that I know more about you than your wife ever did.
 I know your secrets.
 The things you're afraid to tell her.
 You're not afraid to tell me.
 You've been open with me about your deepest, darkest most twisted fantasies, because you feel what I do.
 A connection, a burning, simmering attraction.
 A dark, depraved lust for a girl who is so different from your boring... stupid... ugly... wife."
 Jade said firmly, stepping forward again and taking his rock hard cock into her grip, squeezing it hard.
 "Mmm, I think baby likes what I have to say."
-Report_Story #4